segmentio/segment-docs/src/connections/destinations/catalog/topsort/index.md

 4. Return to the Topsort destination in the Segment app and enter the value for your **Marketplace API Key**.
 5. Enable only the Track events relevant to your site and so that the events do not get duplicated with a single user action.
 For example, if you always trigger a `Product Clicked` event together with the `Product Added` event when a user makes a click in the "Add to cart" button, then you should enable only the `Product Clicked` event for the Topsort Destination.
 {% include components/actions-fields.html %}

 ### Identify

-Topsort recommends that you identify your logged-in users using Segment's [Identify method](/docs/connections/spec/identify/) and that you hash the user ID before sending it to Topsort.
+For Segment's browser and mobile libraries Topsort recommends that you identify your logged-in users using Segment's [Identify method](/docs/connections/spec/identify/).

 Please find an example Identify call below: